yannicl/rdv/README.md

 - rdv-data : application objects and repositories
 - rdv-rest : controllers and services
-- rdv-front : front-end consuming the rest services
+- rdv-web : web front-end consuming the rest services.
+This is an AngularJS application.

 This project is ongoing and will probably never completely ends as its main target is to explore technologies and apply them to a real business problem.